paulbradshaw/MED7373-Data-Journalism/README.md

 * Reading: Manuel Matuzovic: [Writing HTML with accessibility in mind](https://medium.com/alistapart/writing-html-with-accessibility-in-mind-a62026493412); [Writing CSS with Accessibility in Mind](https://medium.com/@matuzo/writing-css-with-accessibility-in-mind-8514a0007939)

 **Additional resources**:
-* [LinkedIn Learning courses on responsive web design](https://www.linkedin.com/learning/topics/responsive-web-design?u=42288921) (free for BCU students), e.g. [Responsive Design Workflows](https://www.linkedin.com/learning/responsive-design-workflows/welcome?u=42288921)
 * [YouTube playlist: the UIkit frontend framework](https://www.youtube.com/playlist?list=PL2SfpsC7cy0gv9O7nNKyQZBrFjhi3LH-V) (for designing responsive pages, longform and scrollytelling)

-## 7: Making it visual, making it interactive - JavaScript
+## 8: Making it visual, making it interactive - JavaScript

 By the end of this week you should be able to explain basic concepts in JavaScript and use it to create basic interactivity and/or visualisations. *Note: the [Narrative module](https://github.com/paulbradshaw/MED7334-Narrative) class on principles of visualisation and visual design, and the class on ergodic storytelling are particularly relevant to your work in this area*